May 19, 2021

 When will my employees be paid for sick leave and FMLA through FFCRA?

-- Employees will be paid by the payroll schedule.
-Employees should complete and send the form by the due date listed on the schedule.
+Employees will be paid by the payroll schedule.
+Employees should complete and send the Employee FFCRA Claim Form by the due date listed on the schedule.

 Is this the same as unemployment benefits?

-- No, employees get unemployment benefits when they are laid off or cannot work.
+No, employees get unemployment benefits when they are laid off or cannot work.
 The FFCRA benefit is paid for sick time and FMLA linked to COVID-19 for those still employed.
-An employee could not get benefits for both FFCRA and unemployment at the same tim
+An employee could not get benefits for both FFCRA and unemployment at the same time.

 Can my employee just say they have COVID-19 symptoms and get this benefit?